 After that, when I consulted Mr. Arikawa about my worries, he listened to me with a sincere heart and told me about the power contained in jewels and the stories of jewelry from the Renaissance period.
 I was fortunate enough to have the opportunity to purchase a part of Mr. Arikawa's important collection.
 It is an intaglio (reverse engraving) ring of Socrates made in the 18th century.
 When I learn the story behind the jewelry, I feel that wisdom and strength naturally well up within me each time I wear it.

 This year marks the 17th year of “My Philosophy,” and this interview was the 113th.
 I can't help but feel a connection to the fact that the number 113 contains the kanji characters 一 (one) and 三 (three) from the name of Kazumi Arikawa(有川一三), who appeared in this interview.
 Mr. Arikawa, who gave me the opportunity to enter the world of jewelry, is a world-class collector representing Japan with unparalleled experience and aspirations.
 Mr. Arikawa taught me that to maintain beauty and intelligence and make life truly meaningful, one must constantly refine their aspirations.
-I would like to express my sincere gratitude to Mr. Arikawa for allowing me to conduct this in-depth interview in the tea room of Albion Art headquarters, and to the staff for their cooperation.
+I would like to express my sincere gratitude to Mr. Arikawa for allowing me to conduct this in-depth interview in the tea room of the Albion Art Tokyo Salon Ari-an, and to the staff for their cooperation.

 DK Sugiyama, Editor-in-Chief of “My Philosophy"